-Staff at St Wystan's School, as a co-educational school, should be aware that different gender issues can be prevalent when dealing with peer on peer abuse and that both girls and boys may be victims or perpetrators.
+Staff at St Wystan's School, as a co-educational school, should be aware that different gender issues can be prevalent when dealing with child on child abuse and that both girls and boys may be victims or perpetrators.
 This could, for example, include girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
 Professionals should not dismiss abusive behaviour as normal between young people and should not develop high thresholds before taking action.
+We recognise that girls, as well as some vulnerable groups of children, such as those with SEND, are more likely to be victims.

-Peer-on-peer abuse is unacceptable and will be taken seriously by all St Wystan's staff.
-Incidents of peer on peer abuse, of any kind, will be recorded and dealt with.
-Even if there are no reported cases of peer on peer abuse, it is recognised that such abuse may still be taking place and is simply not being reported.
+Child on child abuse is unacceptable and will be taken seriously by all St Wystan's staff.
+Incidents of child on child abuse, of any kind, will be recorded on the St Wystan's School's 'Child on Child Abuse' log and dealt with.
+Even if there are no reported cases of child on child abuse, it is recognised that such abuse may still be taking place and is simply not being reported.
 Support will be offered to pupils who have been victimised.
-Work with pupils who are the perpetrators in order to address the problems they have.
+Work with and support pupils who are the perpetrators in order to address the problems they have.
 Advice about safeguarding and supporting the alleged perpetrators is set out in departmental advice: Sexual violence and sexual harassment between children at schools and colleges.

-In order for this to happen, "ground rules" should be set in an age appropriate manner to ensure that pupils know:
+In order for this to happen, 'ground rules' should be set in an age appropriate manner to ensure that pupils know: